 In 1958, San Francisco received a monumental gift—the arrival of the San Francisco Giants baseball team.
 Having relocated from New York, the Giants inaugurated Seals Stadium, a former minor league baseball venue, into the realm of major league sports, while awaiting the completion of Candlestick Park.
 Interestingly, the beloved Giants’ mascot 'Lou Seal' draws inspiration from the team's initial San Francisco home at Seals Stadium, even though Lou made its debut later in 1996.

-140 Years of Tradition (1960-1970)
+140 Years of Leadership (1960-1970)

 What was happening at ICA at the time?